 12. The Aurora Australis

 This one is an entry from my own personal bucket list for Australia.
-I haven’t made it to Tasmania yet, but you should definitely travel to Tasmania.
+Travelling to Tasmania should ABSOLUTELY be on your list!
 Tassie is bombastic: it’s a mind-warping Australia adventure all by itself!

 But then, all the way down at the bottom of that verdant little isle, there’s an even more grandiose journey waiting.
-The Aurora Australis.
+Tassie is one of the best places to visit in Australia to see the Aurora Australis.
 The southern lights.

-There are numerous places in Tasmania to see the southern lights from, however, for the proper adventure, you’ve gotta get to the bottom.
-Down at the southern strip of Southwest National Park, there are beaches and cliff lines perfect for viewing the show.
+There are numerous spots in Tasmania to see the southern lights from, however, for the proper adventure, you’ve gotta get to the bottom.
+Down at the southern strip of Southwest National Park, there are beaches, natural rock pools and steep cliffs perfect for viewing the show.

 It’ll take some effort to reach, but the drive down from Hobart combined with the trek to the spectral cinema is one of the most unmissable road trips in Tasmania.
 You’re at the southernmost point of one the southernmost habitable places on Earth.
 And even then, it’s really only semi-habitable.